Half-Pint Resale is:

 with items (clothes, toys, gear, nursery furniture and more)

-run by 2 local moms and 350+ volunteers
+run by a local mom and 350+ volunteers.

 Area families love shopping at Half-Pint because they find amazing deals on high-quality fun items and consignors love it because they get big checks for items they no longer need!

-Half-Pint Resale is the area’s largest and only 100% local area Consignment Sale.
+Half-Pint Resale is the area’s largest Consignment Sale and is 100% local.

 EVERY sale ends with a half-price sale, where nearly everything can be purchased at an amazing deal.

-The sale is organized by Ellen and Lisa, two local moms who put the sale together in response to the needs of their family and friends.
-We’re proud that we can partner with other local agencies and businesses and that we are a local alternative to big box, chain-store shopping.
-The majority of the money that we make from the sale goes to pay for needed expenses, such as our location fees, insurance, racking systems, supplies, UHaul and Table costs, and other incidentals.
+The sale was conceived and started by Ellen and Lisa, two local moms who put the sale together in response to the needs of their family and friends.
+It is now owned and operated by Angie.
+All three of us are proud that we could and can partner with other local agencies and businesses and that we are a local alternative to big box, chain-store shopping.
+The majority of the money that we make from the sale goes to pay for needed expenses, such as our location fees, insurance, racking systems, supplies, U-Haul and table costs, and other incidentals.
 The money that is spent at the sale stays in the community, whether it’s paying back the consignors (70%!) or paying other local businesses for their services.
 We’re proud that all of the money that exchanges hands before, during, and after the sale stays local!
 Half-Pint Resale is all of us together, and franchise-free.